Elections board nominees made amid undecided Congress race

 - They went to Mexico for surgery.
 They came back with a deadly superbug.
 VIEW

-Missing from the Democrats’ nominees is Josh Malcolm, chairman of the previous board.
-Malcolm told The Charlotte Observer on Thursday he decided it was best he not serve.
+Missing from the Democrats’ nominees is Josh Malcolm, the chairman of the previous board.
+Malcolm said Thursday he decided it was best for the board and for him that he not serve.
+Malcolm was vice chairman in November when he made the motion not to certify 9th District results, citing the investigation.
+The Republican Party has been criticizing Malcolm since.

+“I think I’ve done good work on the state board of elections and positioned them well to protect the ballot box,” Malcolm told The Charlotte Observer.
+He didn’t return a phone message Thursday from The Associated Press.

+The Democrats’ slate of nominees includes previous members of the recent nine-member board in Stella Anderson, Bob Cordle and Valerie Johnson, along with former Wake County election board member Greg Flynn.

 Information from: The Charlotte Observer, http://www.charlotteobserver.com